htdat/woo-viet/readme.txt

 = ROAD MAP =

-In the future, this plugin will be added more and more features for the Vietnam market:
+In the future, this plugin will add more and more features for the Vietnam market:

 * Integrate all districts to Vietnam provinces.
 * Integrate at least one solution for collecting money by phone cards.